Australia & New Zealand

 Day 7 : Alaska Sealife Center

 Enjoy a leisurely morning before visiting the Alaska SeaLife Center.
 Learn about research and rehabilitation efforts to help Alaska’s threatened and endangered marine life.
 Today’s included lunch is held at Ray’s Waterfront overlooking the Seward small boat harbor.
-Witness astonishing mountain peaks and bucolic alpine meadows as we return to Anchorage by motorcoach.
+Witness astonishing mountain peaks and alpine meadows as we return to Anchorage by motorcoach.

 Day 8 : Alaska State Fair

 Visit the Musk Ox Farm in Palmer where we'll see these magnificent animals up-close and learn about their fine underwool called qiviut, a rare fiber that is warmer, softer, and more durable than most other types of wool.
 This afternoon finds us at the Alaska State Fair.
 There’s time to visit exhibits, booths and displays that feature livestock, poultry, beekeeping, baked goods, vegetables and more.
-We celebrate our Alaskan adventure with a joyful Holiday Vacations Welcome Dinner at the Bridge Restaurant, then head to the Anchorage airport for our overnight flight home.
+We celebrate our Alaskan adventure with a Holiday Vacations Farewell Dinner at the Bridge Restaurant, then head to the Anchorage airport for our overnight flight home.